arandomboiisme.github.io

 • The folders got big.
 Fast.

 The image below shows just the beginning frames of the video being played.
-The number gets higher as the program runs, until all frames have been generated and the program can consume them at a steady rate.
+The number frames being stored increases as the program runs, until all frames have been generated and the program can consume them at a steady rate.

 A bunch of frames